Puerta de Hayu Marca: The Gate of the Gods

 All of this and more raced through Mamani’s mind as he beheld this magnificent structure outside of his dreams for the first time.
 This Gateway was carved from the rock face, standing 7 meters high by 7 meters wide, with a smaller door inset at the base.
 In the center of the smaller door was a circular depression, and it was soon discovered that this alluded to yet another myth involving an ancient Incan priest fleeing for his life from Spanish conquistadors:

 The priest of Temple of the Seven Rays snatched up the precious golden disk known as “the key of the gods of the seven rays” when the pillaging pirates arrived to plunder everything for themselves and fled into the mountains of Hayu Marca.

 He came across the Gateway of the Gods, which was being watchfully guarded by shaman priests.
 Whether in desperation for the fleeing priest’s life, or for protection for his people against the marauders, the shaman noticed the golden disk proved to fit perfectly into the molded depression within the smaller door.
 They gazed in awe as the portal opened.
 Pale blue light bathed the reddened rocks as it yawned wide.
-Lest the golden key be lost, the Incan priest, Amaru Ramu, relinquished it, and stepped through the gateway, never to be seen again.
+Lest the golden key is lost, the Incan priest, Amaru Ramu, relinquished it and stepped through the gateway, never to be seen again.

 Once he recognized the portal from his dreams, Mamani immediately contacted archeological experts in the surrounding villages of La Paz, Puno, and Lima, and within hours the site was crawling with Inca historians and scientists, who were familiar with the legends swirling about the area.